StjepanVU/TicTacToe/TicTacToe/README.md

 ## Setting up server

-We can set up the server using the next command in terminal:
+We can set up the server using the next command in the terminal:
 ### `php artisan serve`

 Laravel development server will be started, usually at the following address:
 ### http://127.0.0.1:8000

-Login windows will open up, if you are not a registered user, clcik the Register hyperlink at the top right corner of the page.
-After registration, you will be redirected to the index page of Laravel project where you can use the 'New game' button to create a new game.
-All of the existing games will be see immidiately in the index page of the site.
-You can enter any game and see your oponent, the creator of that game.
-At the top right corner you can use dropdown Navbar to access your profile page where your personal stats like played games and winning percentage will be shown.
+Login windows will open up, if you are not a registered user, click the Register hyperlink at the top right corner of the page.
+After registration, you will be redirected to the index page of the Laravel project where you can use the 'New game' button to create a new game.
+All of the existing games will be seen immediately on the index page of the site.
+You can enter any game and see your opponent, the creator of that game.
+At the top right corner, you can use dropdown Navbar to access your profile page where your stats like played games and winning percentage will be shown.

+## Database
+We can access the database using the following command in the terminal:

+### `php artisan tinker`
+Psy Shell v0.10.12 (PHP 8.0.12 — cli) by Justin Hileman will open up.
+If we are interested in all of the registered Users, we can type the following command:
+### `User::all();`
+The same goes for all the other tables in our SQLite database, just change the table name before the command (User, Game, Profile).
+Game objects will be made on the index page of the page with the 'New game' button, as discussed in the previous chapter.

+## Creating database objects manually
+We can create database objects manually with the help of Psy Shell v0.10.12.
+Let's say we are trying to create a new Profile object.
+We enter the following command:
+### `$game = new \App\Models\Game();`
+Now we can access columns in the Game table and give them values for our $game object.
+We can add the title like this:
+### `$game->title = 'Game 1';`